PrincipiaCodeArts/algo-lab/README.md

 # algo-lab
 Laboratory for algorithms.
 Use experimental approach to study algorithms.
 Implementations in rust.

+# Main goal for the experiments
+The main goal for this project is to get insights and learn more about the algorithms and techniques being studied.
+Thus, I think a good general script to follow for each experiment is: (1) - Implement and make sure the algorithm is correct.
+(2) - Visualize it.
+It is interesting if we have visual feedback from the algorithm working.
+(3) - Test performance.
+Try to compare to different implementations, including the following programming languages: rust/C/C++.
+For the step two it is interesting to have some kind of macro that extracts information from the execution process and returns this information as textual data.
+This data will be used to generate visual elements about the data structure being studied.

 # Draft (General ideas that will be used to make the experiments possible)
 - the tests will be carried on algorithms or programs that are correct, thus, they must be thoroughly tested before the experiments.